kshetline/ligatures-limited/README.md

 ...no extra effort is wasted by *Ligatures Limited* to suppress ligatures that aren’t there to suppress in the first place.

-(Please note that *Ligatures Limited* can’t force ligatures to be rendered that aren’t provided by your selected font.)
+(Please note that *Ligatures Limited* can’t force ligatures to be rendered that aren’t provided by your selected font in the first place.)

 ## Credits